Standard cutoff-based methods for detecting outliers with price relatives.

 #> [6] 1.890871823 -0.019423964 0.008909836 -0.008989935 -0.397291327

-# Works the same for grouped data
+# Works the same for grouped data.

 f <- c("a", "b", "a", "a", "b", "b", "b", "a", "a", "b")

-grouped(quartile_method)(x, group = f)
+grouped(outliers)(x, group = f)

 #> [1] FALSE FALSE TRUE FALSE FALSE FALSE FALSE FALSE FALSE FALSE